5app/base5-ui/README.md

 npm i base5-ui styled-components
 ```

-## Running the component library
+## Running the component library locally

 base5-UI comes with its own documentation tool & development playground powered by [docz](https://www.docz.site/).
-To check it out, clone this repo to your local machine, install all needed dependencies using `yarn` (Docz is currently [buggy when using plain old npm](https://github.com/pedronauck/docz/issues/276)) and then run:
+To check it out locally, clone this repo to your local machine, install all needed dependencies using `yarn` (Docz is currently [buggy when using plain old npm](https://github.com/pedronauck/docz/issues/276)) and then run:

 ```
 yarn docz:dev